eunicewly/GEOL0069week4/README.md

 # GEOL0069week4

 ## Background
-In this week's assignment, we apply K-means clustering and Gaussian Mixture Models to distinguish sea ice from leads with Sentinel-2 imagery and Sentinel-3 altimetry dataset, classify the echos in leads and sea ice, and produce an average echo shape and standard deviation for these 2 classes.
+Prior to this assignment, colocation of Sentinel-3 OLCI (Ocean and Land Colour Instrument) data with Sentinel-2 optical data have already been performed, which allows a richer and more detailed Earth's surface investigation by combining the high spatial resolution of Sentinel-2 and the comprehensive coverage and colocated altimeter data from Sentinel-3.
+In this assignment, we apply two unsupervised methods - K-means clustering and Gaussian Mixture Models to distinguish sea ice from leads with Sentinel-2 imagery and Sentinel-3 altimetry dataset, classify the echos in leads and sea ice, and produce an average echo shape and standard deviation for these 2 classes.

 ## Sentinel-2
+### K-means clustering
-### We first implement K-means clustering with Sentinel-2 imagery:
+We first apply K-means clustering to distinguish between sea ice and leads in Sentinel-2 imagery.
 ```
 !pip install rasterio
 ```
 ```
 import rasterio
 import numpy as np